JackAnati/Python/README.md

 you dont use append in tuple. you will get this error AttributeError: 'tuple' object has no attribute 'append'.

 *why is the self variable used inside a class?* - It's the conventional variable name to refer to the class instance

+Remember that thing that occurs when something is divided by zero? it results in zero division error.